On the Go: Moving From a Laptop to an iPad

 LumaFusion is a video editing app that makes sense to my ‘audio guy’ brain.
 It looks and feels like a DAW, with three dedicated video tracks (each with its own embedded audio), three dedicated audio tracks, stacks of titling and transition options, colour correction, audio processing and more.
 It was one of the major influencers in my move to iOS, after some nerve-racking experiences with iMovie and Final Cut Pro.

 Apple launched iOS in June 2007.
 Originally called ‘iPhone OS’, it was designed for the first iPhone and iPod Touch.
-Managing the content of those new devices was done in the same way as the earlier iPods — via a USB connection to a computer running iTunes.
+Managing the content of those new devices was done in the same way as the earlier iPods — via a USB connection to a desktop or laptop running iTunes.
 That remains one of the common ways of getting files in and out of iOS devices, along with wireless connections and cloud storage; but none of that is any use when you’re in a remote village with SD cards in one hand and an iPad Pro in the other!

 The Nagra and Sony both use SD cards for storage, so transferring files into the iPad Pro should be as simple as connecting Apple’s SD card reader, inserting an SD card, and… No!
 Apple’s SD card reader only sees certain types of camera files, and only transfers them to the Photos app.
 It doesn’t see the Nagra’s 24-bit/96k wav files, and it doesn’t see the Sony’s XAVC-S video files.
 Strike two from two.

 I tried three SD card readers from funky brands I’d never heard of, with no joy.
 However, unlike Apple’s SD card reader, each third-party reader came with its own app that served as a driver, a directory and a user interface.
 Some of those apps allowed files to be transferred to other third-party apps, but not the ones I was using.
-There was no evil plan by Apple to keep everyone on their products; the limitation was in the coding of the apps that accompanied the card readers.
+Obviously there was no evil plan by Apple to keep everyone on their products; the limitation was in the coding of the apps that accompanied the card readers.
 Encouraged by this realisation I pursued the more expensive options from the more familiar brands, hoping they had better apps.
 The following solutions transfer files from field recorders and cameras into iOS without going via iTunes or cloud storage.

 Many cameras have built-in wireless for transferring pics and videos to mobile devices, but this consumes battery power — an important consideration in the field.
 The Sony camera I use has wireless, but the accompanying PlayMemories app allows everything except the XAVC-S files I use to be transferred.
 Inconceivable!